-The selective receive in this case causes implicitly open to postpone any events to the locked state.
+The selective receive in this case causes open to implicitly postpone any events to the locked state.

-A selective receive cannot be used from a gen_statem behavior as for any gen behavior, as the receive statement is within the gen engine itself.
-It must be there because all sys compatible behaviors must respond to system messages and therefore do that in their engine receive loop, passing non-system messages to the callback module.
+A selective receive cannot be used from a gen_statem behaviour (or from any gen behaviour), as the receive statement is within the gen engine itself.
+It must be there because all sys compatible behaviours must respond to system messages and therefore do that in their engine receive loop, passing non-system messages to the callback module.